 What Is The Problem?

-Many Ford F-150 pickups with EcoBoost have a condition where the vehicle shudders or stalls during normal use.
-In the most severe of cases, the truck will actually go into "limp mode" causing the engine to lose all power.
+Many 2011-2014 Ford F-150 pickups with the 3.5L EcoBoost engine have a condition where excessive condensation builds up in the Charge Air Cooler (CAC).
+The vehicle can shudder or stall during everyday use.
+In severe cases, the truck will go into "limp mode" causing the engine to lose all power.